ev3dev/ev3dev-lang-python/README.rst

 Controlling the LEDs with a touch sensor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This code will turn the left LED red whenever the touch sensor is pressed, and
+This code will turn the LEDs red whenever the touch sensor is pressed, and
 back to green when it's released.
 Plug a touch sensor into any sensor port before
 trying this out.